Which universities have the best and worst nightlife?

-At number one is Yorkshire's Huddersfield, where a pint can cost you £3.05 and you have a pretty incredible 163 takeaways to choose from.
+At number one was Yorkshire's Huddersfield.
+When these rankings were compiled, a pint could cost you £3.05 and there were an incredible 163 takeaways to choose from.

-And Derby is a very close second place, with a massive 72 different nightlife options and pints for just £3 a pop.
+And Derby was a very close second place, with a massive 72 different nightlife options and pints for just £3.

-As you can see, the top 10 uni towns and cities for nightlife also makes for great reading for some of the biggest and most prestigious universities in the UK.
+The top 10 uni towns and cities for nightlife also have some of the biggest and most prestigious universities in the UK.
+These include the University of Liverpool, the University of Sheffield, Newcastle University and the University of Leeds.

-The University of Liverpool, the University of Sheffield, Newcastle University and the University of Leeds can all claim success courtesy of their hometowns, proving that you don't need to compromise between a great social life and a uni that ranks well in the more traditional league tables.
+So, you clearly don't need to compromise between a great social life and a uni that ranks well in the more traditional league tables.